gs-ai/ACE-T/README.md

 ---

 ## Output & Logs
-- All alerts and logs are written to `ace_t_osint/output/`.
+- All alerts and logs are written to `ace_t_osint/output/`:
-- Each alert is saved as a per-alert JSON file and appended to `logs.csv` and `logs.json`.
+  - logs.csv (for GUI)
+  - logs.json (for analytics)
+  - Individual per-alert JSON files
+- All medium and high severity alerts are also copied to `alerts_for_review/` for further review.
-- The alert GUI displays new alerts in real time.
+- The alert GUI displays new alerts in real time and maps medium/high alerts with geolocation.

+---

+## GUI & Visualization
+- Real-time alert table with severity color-coding.
+- Full-screen dark mode interface.
+- Interactive map (bottom half) with pins for all medium/high alerts (city/region shown if available).
+- Clickable markers show full alert details (time, source, context, region, city, etc).

 ---